James Anderson: Will England bowler get back to his best in India after tough Ashes?

 He added to the Telegraph: "I still feel like I've got a lot to offer this team.
 I would not still be doing what I'm doing if I didn't feel like that.
 I still feel like I have got the skills to win England games of cricket so I don't see why I should finish just because of my age.

-Ben Stokes (captain), Ollie Pope (vice-captain), Rehan Ahmed, James Anderson, Gus Atkinson, Jonny Bairstow, Shoaib Bashir, Zak Crawley, Ben Duckett, Ben Foakes, Tom Hartley, Jack Leach, Ollie Robinson, Joe Root, Mark Wood
+Ben Stokes (captain), Ollie Pope (vice-captain), Rehan Ahmed, James Anderson, Gus Atkinson, Jonny Bairstow, Shoaib Bashir, Zak Crawley, Ben Duckett, Ben Foakes, Tom Hartley, Dan Lawrence, Jack Leach, Ollie Robinson, Joe Root, Mark Wood

 "Age is just a number.
 People will always look at my age when it comes up on the screen but for me it is irrelevant.
 It is how you feel as a cricketer and I know I can still dive around in the field and put a shift in with the ball just like I have done for the last 20 years.